 You have the chance here to prime yourself positively for the rest of the day.

-Best way to finetune your brain is by asking quesitons.
+The best way to finetune your brain is by asking questions.

-The quality of questions that we ask ourselves on a constant basis decides about our mental state more than anything else.
+The quality of questions that we ask ourselves continually decides our mental state more than anything else.
 Click here to read my article about how to ask questions better.

 - What are you grateful for …